uktrade/iigb-beta-content/content/beta/industries/life-sciences/sub-sectors/medicines-manufacturing/en_US.md

 ---
-title: "Pharmaceutical manufacturing"
+title: "Pharmaceutical manufacturing in the UK"
 published: true
 ---

-The UK is respected globally for its regulation and standards within the medical industry.
-With a robust compliance and quality assurance culture at every level, around 1,300 companies involved in medicine manufacturing call the UK home.
+The industry has robust regulation, high standards and a low-risk manufacturing environment.
+Expertise is spread throughout the nation giving companies a significant skills base to deliver in a knowledge-intensive industry.